vale981/archiso-bcachefs/readme.md

  * run `./docker-setup.sh`
    * This will create an ephemeral, **privileged** docker container to provide an arch environment and run `./make_iso.sh`

+## Installing Arch Linux on Bchachefs

+Just boot the resulting ISO and follow the installation as usual.
+There are (at least) two (trivial) points to be considered however:
+  1. After having formated your disk with `bcachefs create` you must mount it with `mount -t bcachefs`.
+In other words: You have to specify the fs type manually.
+  2. When installing the base system with `pacstrap`, specify `linux-bcachefs-git` instead of `linux`.